magicbear/palworld-server-toolkit/README.en.md

 	- The target world's `Level.sav` file
 - For co-op saves, the player character save file is always `000000...001.sav`
 - For another server saves, their `ID` will not change between worlds, so that have the same name in target server, you only need the source world's `000000...000.sav`
+- Windows User present use `Windows Terminal` instance of `cmd` for color

 - Data Struct
 	- Source World